310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p2.md

 {% bubble Kuro pastinjuredangrycg %}
 Yeah, be more terrified, cuz I’m freakin’ threatenin’ you here!
 I’m warnin’ you to never mess with me ever again, Morisawaaa!

 What’re you plannin’?
 What the hell did you do it for?
 Did you just pity me?
 Huh!?
 Is that it!?
-Did you like playin’ pretend as a “hero of justice”!?
+Did you like playin’ pretend as an “ally of justice”!?
 {% endbubble %}

 {% bubble Chiaki mgnworried %}
-…!? <th>*(shakes his head)*</th>
+…!? <th><em>(shakes his head)</em></th>
 {% endbubble %}

 {% bubble Kuro pastinjuredangrycg %}